Contact Information

 The Computing and Business Faculty comprises the subjects of Computing, Information Technologies, Business, Enterprise & Marketing & Economics.

 In Business, students in Year 9 to 11 will follow the OCR Business GCSE or the vocational Enterprise & Marketing Cambridge National qualification.
 In the Sixth Form they will follow Edexcel A Level Business, CTEC Technical in Business, LiBF in Financial Studies or OCR Economics.
 In Computing and Information Technologies, students in Year 9 to 11 will follow the OCR GCSE Computer Science or the vocational Cambridge National Information Technologies course.
-In the Sixth Form they will follow AQA A-Level Computer Science.
+In the Sixth Form they will follow OCR A-Level Computer Science.

 Members of the Faculty contribute to running after school clubs to help develop Information Technologies skills and confidence as well as helping students to complete projects and coursework.